Jack Said

 Jack Said is a 2009 British thriller film, the prequel to Jack Says.
 It is written by Paul Tanter, and based on his graphic novel, illustrated by Oscar Alvarado.
 It stars Danny Dyer, David O'Hara, Simon Phillips, Ashlie Walker, Terry Stone and snooker player Jimmy White.

 Production

 As with the first film, Jack Said was produced by Lucky Strike Productions & Kalimasu Productions.
 The producers were Simon Phillips and Toby Meredith, and it was directed by Michael Tchoubouroff and Leander Basannavar.
 The film is a contemporary film noir, with comic book undertones that reflect its graphic novel origins, and is comparable in style to Sin City.

 Jack Said was released in the UK theatrically at the Apollo, Piccadilly Circus for a week from 25 September 2009, followed by a nationwide DVD and Blu-ray release on 5 October.

-The third in the Jack trilogy, Jack Falls, is due for release in early 2011.
+The third in the Jack trilogy, Jack Falls, was released in early 2011.